risawitama/verbose-potato/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.